Arnold Thackray facts for kids

 Doctoral advisor | Mary Hesse |

 Arnold Thackray (born 30 July 1939) is an emeritus professor at the University of Pennsylvania.
-Initially an English chemist, he became an entrepreneurial American.
-Thackray founded or extended a series of institutions, initially in Philadelphia (Penn’s pioneering Department of History and Sociology of Science, and the Chemical Heritage Foundation—now the Science History Institute), then on a wider scale within the History of Science Society (HSS) and through Science History Consultants, and the Life Sciences Foundation.
+Initially an English chemist, he moved to the United States, where he founded or extended a series of institutions, initially in Philadelphia (Penn’s Department of History and Sociology of Science, and the Chemical Heritage Foundation—later the Science History Institute), then on a wider scale with the History of Science Society (HSS), Science History Consultants, and the Life Sciences Foundation.

 Contents